 We have all heard about the connection between your metabolism and your weight.
 But do you really understand what that means?
-In this blog we are going to dive into the basics of your metabolism and how it affects your weight.
+In this blog, we are going to dive into the basics of your metabolism and how it affects your weight.
 Metabolism is defined as the process of converting your calories into energy, otherwise defined as how fast your body will burn the calories you consume.
-People with a higher metabolism are often times more slim, while people with a slower metabolism find it hard to lose weight and especially maintain that weight loss.
+People with a higher metabolism are oftentimes slimmer, while people with a slower metabolism find it hard to lose weight and especially maintain that weight loss.

 That explains why your friend can eat 10x more than you and not gain a pound, yet when you increase your caloric intake for a week you gain 5 pounds.